About me

 Chaoying Gu, Antoine Islegen-Wojdyla, Markus Benk, Kenneth A. Goldberg, Laura Waller

-• Achieved a 36-fold increase in the usable field-of-view from the nominal 5×5 μm² diffraction-limited area.
+• Extensively evaluated reconstruction quality of existing algorithms under EUV microscope aberration and achieved a 36-fold increase in the usable field-of-view from the nominal 5×5 μm² diffraction-limited area.

-Kevin C Zhou, Chaoying Gu, Grace Jiang, Nicholas Antipa, Roarke W Horstmeyer, Laura Waller
+Kevin C. Zhou, Chaoying Gu, Muneki Ikeda, Tina M. Hayward, Nicholas Antipa, Rajesh Menon, Roarke Horstmeyer, Saul Kato, Laura Waller

-• Developed a computational microscope using a sensor array and a diffractive optical element (DOE) to achieve high-throughput imaging, covering a 5 cm x 6.6 cm region with ~0.6 gigapixels.
+• Developed a computational microscope using a sensor array and a diffractive optical element (DOE) to achieve high-throughput imaging, covering a 5 cm × 6.6 cm region with ~0.6 gigapixels.

-• I mainly worked on developing the patch-based memory-efficient reconstruction algorithm that involves deconvolving a diffraction pattern to fill in the sensor gaps.
+• Developed the patch-based memory-efficient reconstruction algorithm involving deconvolution of diffraction patterns to fill in sensor gaps.

 Fast Non-line-of-sight Imaging with Non-planar Relay Surfaces